 The most widely recognized Ugandan dance is the Kiganda, where the performers rhythmically move their lower bodies to drum-beats and songs.
 It’s a tricky dance, requiring great skill to keep the upper torso controlled and rotate to the music from the waist down.
 The dance has many variations for different occasions, but the version often seen is the one performed in honor of the Baganda king.

 In southwestern Uganda is the muscular Bakiga dance, Kizino.
 When the Bakiga stand to dance, the ground beneath them begins to tremble because of the strength and agility that embodies the traditional Kikiga dance.

 The dancers lean in lower and steadily about their knees, positioning their legs apart to give circumference as they jump up and stamp their feet on the ground.
 The arms are spread out below at chest level and often folded into a fist.
 The dancers may storm out of competition as everybody jumps higher, hitting the ground harder than the other.

 The beauty of the dance is in the energy, the aura surrounding the performance is jovial.
 Those watching can’t help to join in the dance.
-When you head out to see the mountain gorillas in Bwindi Impenetrable National Park, and visit the cultural communities in that area, seek out the Kizino dance.
+When you head out on a Uganda Safari to see the mountain gorillas in Bwindi Impenetrable National Park, and visit the cultural communities in that area, seek out the Kizino dance.
 It’s trendy among locals entertaining tourists.

 Uganda’s old and new religions